Pillar Wealth Management LLC logo

 4. A high level of expertise to support your complex financial needs

-In addition to passing the Series 65 exam, most RIAs have either the CFP or CFA designation, among others.
-These certifications typically require ongoing education to stay current with changes in financial markets.
+Besides passing the Series 65 exam, most of the licensees have either the CFP or CFA designation, among others.
+This includes ongoing education to keep current on changing financial markets.

 5. Your money is held by an independent custodian, not the advisor firm